A Woman Who Invests

 That’s how it begins.

 When I started, I had no clue how to “invest.”
-It felt complicated and a little intimidating.
+It felt complicated and a little really intimidating.
 So I started small.
 I focused on investing my energy into practices that made me feel clearer and calmer.
 I paid attention to my values and asked myself: What do I really want to build?

 I made investing a daily practice, first with my energy, then with my day-to-day spending, and then by learning to invest money.
 And slowly, I began to feel the power of it.